Safely Working with Gas Discharge Lamps and

 implement a complete HID headlight control system.

-Two electrodes are sealed in a quartz envelope along with a mix of solids,
+electrodes are sealed in a quartz envelope along with a mix of solids, liquids,

-liquids, and gasses.
-When cold, these materials are in their native state
+and gasses.
+When cold, these materials are in their native state (at room

-(at room temperature) but are mostly gases when the lamp is hot.
-Starting
+temperature) but are mostly gases when the lamp is hot.
+Starting of these lamps

-of these lamps may require up to 20 KV to strike an arc but only 50 to 150 V
+may require up to 20 KV to strike an arc but only 50 to 150 V to maintain it.

-to maintain it.
-Lamps may be designed to operate on either AC or DC current
+Lamps may be designed to operate on either AC or DC current depending on various

 Of all the problems that had to be addressed for HID headlights to become

-As noted in the section: "High intensity discharge (HID) lamp technology",
+noted in the section: "High intensity discharge (HID) lamp technology", common

-common HID lamps require a warm-up period of a few minutes before
+HID lamps require a warm-up period of a few minutes before substantially full

-substantially full light output is produced.
-This is, of course, totally
+light output is produced.
+This is, of course, totally unacceptable for an

-'hot strike' capability for blinking (recall that HID lamps typically
+also provides 'hot strike' capability for blinking (recall that HID lamps

-cannot be restarted when hot).
-Thus, restarting a hot lamp is absolutely
+typically cannot be restarted when hot).
+Thus, restarting a hot lamp is

 While this technology is just beginning to appear, expect inroads (no pun